eclipse-apoapsis/ort-server/transport/kubernetes/README.md

 ## Configuration

-In order to use this module, the `type` property in the transport configuration must be set to `kubernetes`.
+To use this module, the `type` property in the transport configuration must be set to `kubernetes`.
 For the sender part, a number of properties can be provided to configure the resulting pods as shown in the fragment below:

 ```